VHRanger/Automation-FAQ/automation.md

 <img src="https://www.singlelunch.com/wp-content/uploads/2019/10/bessenfig1.png" alt="" width="805" height="545" class="alignnone size-full wp-image-887" />

 A final example of automation leading to unexpected job growth is the invention of spreadsheet software.
 In 1985 there were two million bookkeepers in the United States.
-[Today there are only about one million.](

-SOURCE SOURCE SOURCE

-)Between those two dates, spreadsheet software revolutionized a bookkeeper's daily work.
+[Today there are only about one million.](https://www.singlelunch.com/wp-content/uploads/2019/10/TheEconomicsofArtificialIntelligence-Chapter3.pdf) Between those two dates, spreadsheet software revolutionized a bookkeeper's daily work.

 However, while the number of bookkeepers halved, the number of accountants and auditors doubled (roughly 1.8 million jobs) and the number of financial analysts exploded (around 2.1 million jobs).
 Of the million people who stopped working as bookkeepers, many were freed from the most boring tasks in their job and were able to move into more interesting, productive work rather than being discarded.

 This shows that it's extremely difficult to predict the effect of automating a task on the workers who do that task.

 ### 4) Automation may be linked to rising inequality